There’s a battle on (sort of) for the hearts and minds of the children of Austria.

 Marketing versus tradition

 In predominately Catholic Austria, the Christkind (Christ child) traditionally brings the gifts at Christmas.
-They even feature in some Christmas market names, like the well-known Christkindlmarkt in front of Vienna’s city hall (see here for more on market terms).
+They even feature in the names of some Christmas markets, like the famous Christkindlmarkt in front of Vienna’s city hall (see here for more on market terms).

 Portrayals of the Christkind commonly feature a young child dressed in brilliant white or gold.
 The Christkind character that often accompanies seasonal markets or Christmas events tends to be a young woman with long (blonde) hair and also clothed in white and gold.